Pull to refresh

 Published MAD21-101 discovery; conducting monoclonal antibody trials

 NIH researchers discovered a new class of antibodies that attack malaria parasites at a never-before-targeted site.
-The antibody MAD21-101 protected four out of five mice from infection and works differently than existing vaccines, binding to a cryptic protein fragment exposed only after the parasite undergoes a specific chemical transformation called pyroglutamylation.
-The breakthrough opens a fresh avenue in the decades-long hunt for a highly effective malaria vaccine.
+The antibody MAD21-101 protected four out of five mice from infection, working differently than existing vaccines by binding to a cryptic protein fragment exposed only after the parasite undergoes pyroglutamylation, a specific chemical transformation.
+This opens a fresh avenue in the decades-long hunt for a highly effective malaria vaccine.